-I haven't seen Envirotex in craft stores, but you can get it at Amazon (link above), or on eBay (links below).
-Click on one of the links for more information about the product.
-A 8-oz kit (enough for 16 tiles) normally costs around $15, so it comes out at less than $1 / coaster.
+I haven't seen Envirotex in many craft stores, but you can get it at Amazon (link above) or on eBay.
+Some readers have said they've also spotted it in their local Michaels and Hobby Lobby craft stores.
+An 8-oz kit (enough for 16 tiles) normally costs around $15, so it comes out at less than $1 / coaster.
 And obviously it's cheaper per tile if you buy it in bulk.

 OK, now you've got your materials, let's get onto the fun bit of how to make coasters :-)